MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/adding-the-mfpf-sdk/adding-the-mfpf-sdk-to-cordova-applications.md

 1. Create a Cordova project or use an existing one.

-    Consider creating the application using the MobileFirst Cordova **application template**.
-The template reconfigures the Cordova project's **config.xml** file with requierd MobileFirst-specific plug-in entries, as well as provides a MobileFirst-specific, ready-to-use, **index.js** file adjusted for MobileFirst application development.
-To use the template, create the application with the <code>--template</code> flag:
+    Consider creating the project using the MobileFirst Cordova **application template**.
+The template adds to the Cordova project's **config.xml** file requierd MobileFirst-specific plug-in entries, as well as provides a MobileFirst-specific, ready-to-use, **index.js** file adjusted for MobileFirst application development.

     ```bash
     cordova create myapp  --template cordova-template-mfp